CharanMV2913/CORDIC-VERILOG/Readme.txt

-"In this repository i have added Verilog code CORDIC Algorithm"
+"In this repository i have added Verilog code for CORDIC Algorithm"